North Texas Mean Green: Sports sponsored

-A member of the American Athletic Conference, North Texas sponsors teams in six men's and ten women's NCAA sanctioned sports.
+A member of the American Conference, North Texas sponsors teams in six men's and ten women's NCAA sanctioned sports.

 Football

 Founded in 1913, the Mean Green has won eight Lone Star Conference championships, five Gulf Coast Conference championships, five Missouri Valley Conference championships, two Southland Conference championships and most recently, four consecutive Sun Belt Conference championships.
-The team has also appeared in fifteen bowl games, winning three, most recently the 2014 Heart of Dallas Bowl.
+The team has also appeared in fifteen bowl games, winning three, most recently the 2025 New Mexico Bowl.
 From 1952 until the 2010 season, home football games were played at Fouts Field.
 A new 30,850-seat stadium, DATCU Stadium opened for the 2011 season.

 Basketball

 Since 1973, the school's teams for men's and women's basketball have played their home games in the Super Pit.
 For most of its history, the Mean Green have had patches of success, starting in the 1970s when the team received its first ever top-20 ranking under head coach Bill Blakeley.
 Blakeley coached three consecutive 20-win seasons: 1975–76 (22–4); 1976–77 (21–6); 1977–78 (22–6) From 2001 to 2012, the men's team experienced relative success under head coach Johnny Jones.
 During the 2006–2007 season, North Texas won its first Sun Belt Conference title and advanced to the NCAA Tournament for the first time since 1988.
 North Texas won the Sun Belt Conference title again during the 2009–2010 season to advance to the NCAA Tournament for the second time in four years.
 Jones left the team for his alma mater LSU in 2012, and his replacement Tony Benford has struggled to maintain Jones' success in Denton.
-In 2013, North Texas joined Conference USA.
+In 2013, North Texas joined Conference USA, and from there moved to what is now the American Conference in 2023.